-Too many people have come back to find homes in ashes and twisted, melted remnants of prized personal possessions.
+Too many people have come back to find melted remnants of prized personal possessions; homes in ashes.

-Here are five key actions to be better prepared if the next wildfire threatens your community or neighborhood:
+Here are five key wildfire preparation tips for your community or neighborhood:

 - Create a home inventory.
-Sixty percent of homeowners and renters have still not documented the things they own, which can cause post-fire/disaster headaches
+60% of homeowners and renters have still not documented the things they own, which can cause post-fire/disaster headaches.

-- Prepare an emergency kit with important documents (copies of banking information, insurance policies, home mortgage and deeds, etc.)
+- Prepare an emergency kit with important documents.
+Include copies of banking information, insurance policies, home mortgage and deeds, etc.

 - Contact your insurance company as soon as possible